-Delve down to the more leftfield ones at the bottom of the EPG and things get fuzzy around the edges but on the mainstream channels you’ll watch 99 per cent of the time quality is excellent, particularly on Sky’s own ones.
+Delve down to the more leftfield ones at the bottom of the EPG and things get fuzzy around the edges but, on the mainstream channels, that you’ll likely watch 99 per cent of the time, quality is excellent, particularly on Sky’s own channels.

 In general the picture is crisp, packed with detail and with a pleasantly rich colour balance.
 Contrast levels are good, with good insight into dark scenes and plenty of punch in brights.
 Motion handling is smooth and mostly stable.

-Importantly, quality on the extra boxes and tablets dotted around the home is excellent too, despite no direct connection to the satellite dish.
+Importantly, quality on the extra boxes and tablets dotted around the home is excellent too.

-On-demand content is downloaded rather than streamed, so the picture isn’t susceptible to breaking up or pixelating if someone elsewhere in the house starts streaming Stranger Things on Netflix and puts extra strain on the connection.
+On-demand content is downloaded rather than streamed, so the picture isn’t susceptible to breaking up or pixelating if someone elsewhere in the house starts streaming on another Sky Q box and puts extra strain on the connection.

-Sport in 4K looks inviting too.
+And sport in 4K looks great.
 From the club crests on player shirts to the native 4K animations, you can pick out all manner of detail in the Premier League coverage.
 Switch between HD and UHD broadcasts and there's a subtle lift in the nuanced details displayed on your telly.

 Sky's 4K Formula 1 content easily matches the football for quality.
 Details on the race helmets and the logos on the cars are clearly visible, and the shots of cars cornering are wonderfully stable and composed.
 From the night racing in Bahrain to the sun-drenched Monaco circuit, the consistency of the image is superb.

-The quality of the sound you’ll get from Sky Q depends largely on what you plug it into, but it supports Dolby Digital and can output to a 5.1 surround sound system or soundbar over HDMI or optical cable.
+The quality of the sound you’ll get from Sky Q depends largely on what you plug it into, but it supports Dolby Digital and Dolby Atmos, and can output to a 5.1 surround sound system or soundbar over HDMI or optical cable.

-Not every channel supports it, but it kicks in automatically when the relevant signal is detected.
+Not every channel supports these codecs, but it kicks in automatically when the relevant signal is detected.
 Who needs surround sound for University Challenge anyway?

 Volume seems to be well standardised across the channels, so you don’t have to keep reaching for the remote whenever you switch over.